ViciousSquid/RStudio/maps/README.md

 ### `Maze.json`

-Liminal corridors with a simple floating platform puzzle
+Opens with a cutscene demonstrating the Camera entity

 ### `MonsterTest.json`